sandworm-hq/docs/audit/README.md

 # or pnpm add -g @sandworm/audit
 ```

-## What You Get
+## What you get

 * A CSV of all dependencies, with license, size, and parent info for each package;
 * A treemap chart of all dependencies, to help you visualize your bundle size structure;
 * A tree chart of all dependencies, to easily grok hierarchies and identified issues;
 * A machine-readable JSON output of all the audit data.

-## How Sandworm Audits Your Project
+## How Sandworm audits your project

 Sandworm starts by parsing your app manifest (the content of your `package.json` file), as well as your lockfile (`package-lock.json`, `yarn.lock`, or `pnpm-lock.yaml`, depending on what package manager you use).

 > **Note**
 > Make sure that Sandworm runs against the most recent lockfile for your app.
-The lockfile is treated as the source-of-truth for information about what packages and what versions are currently in use.
+The lockfile represents the source-of-truth for information about what packages and what versions are currently in use.

 > **Warning**
-> Sandworm does NOT currently support [workspaces](https://docs.npmjs.com/cli/v9/using-npm/workspaces).
+> Sandworm doesn't currently support [workspaces](https://docs.npmjs.com/cli/v9/using-npm/workspaces).
 You need to run Sandworm against the final built manifest and lockfile.

-Sandworm then builds a standardized dependency graph object, representing the hierarhical structure of all your dependencies.
-The generated graph is enhanced with additional package metadata (like info about licenses, authors, maintainers, etc.).
-By default, this metadata is obtained from [NPM's registry API](https://github.com/npm/registry/blob/master/docs/REGISTRY-API.md), but an offline alternative exists that is able to retrieve less info, but locally, from the `node_modules` directory.
+Sandworm then builds a standardized dependency graph object, representing the hierarchical structure of all your dependencies, and adds package metadata on top.
+By default, this metadata is obtained from [npm's registry API](https://github.com/npm/registry/blob/master/docs/REGISTRY-API.md), but an offline alternative exists that's able to retrieve less info, but locally, from the `node_modules` directory.

 Multiple types of issue scans are then performed:
-  * **CVE vulnerabilities** are retrieved via your package manager's CLI, by reading the results of `npm audit`, `yarn audit`, or `pnpm audit`.
+  * **CVE vulnerabilities**, retrieved via your package manager's command-line tool, by reading the results of `npm audit`, `yarn audit`, or `pnpm audit`.

 > **Note**
 > Identified vulnerabilities might vary between different package managers.